whiskels/outbox-example/README.md

 ### Failed Commit Anomaly

-To simulate the failed commit anomaly, the code is modified to throw an exception after the message is sent to Kafka - `FailedDatabaseOrderService`.
-This results in the message being sent to Kafka, but the transaction is rolled back, so the data is not persisted in the database.
+To simulate the failed commit anomaly, the exception is thrown inside transaction after the message is sent to Kafka.

+This results in the message being sent to Kafka, but the transaction being rolled back, so the data is not persisted in the database.
 The logistics-service will consume the message, but the entry will not be present in the order-service database.

 ### Failed Broker Delivery Anomaly

-To simulate the failed broker delivery anomaly a `CorruptedKafkaTemplate` is created, that will throw an exception in the KafkaTemplate call.
+To simulate the failed broker delivery anomaly KafkaTemplate is modified to throw an exception in the `send()` call.
 The data is persisted in the database, but no event is sent.
 The order-service database will have the entry, but the message will not be consumed by the logistics-service.
 > This example also demonstrates an often misunderstood concept of the `KafkaTemplate` - since `send()` is asynchronous
 > and returns a `ListenableFuture`, the exception is not thrown immediately, but rather when the future is completed.
-> This
-> means that the exception is not caught by the `@Transactional` method and the transaction is committed.
+> This means that the exception is not caught by the `@Transactional` method and the transaction is committed.

 > **_Naive attempt to resolve by awaiting future completion:_**